colin-i/audapa/README.md

 # Audaparta
 Not ready
 python3.8
-gtk4
-PortAudio and c lib (example at source build: portaudio19-dev)
+PortAudio and c lib (when from pip and at source: portaudio19-dev) these will be with ${python3:Depends}: python3-pyaudio, python3-appdirs, python3-cairo, python3-gi gir1.2-gtk-4.0, gir1.2-glib-2.0